Best headphones under £100 in 2024: Top bang for your buck budget headphones

 Generally avoid those companies you’ve never heard of that seem to offer everything for not much… unless you can try before you buy.

-What's better: wired or wireless headphones?
+Are wired or wireless headphones better?

 For pure convenience, you can't get better than wireless headphones or earbuds.
 However, there’s a case to be made for wired (if your smartphone has a smartphone jack and you have one of the best phones music).
 For one thing, you’ll not need to constantly recharge passive wired headphones, as they’re always good to go.